Father Le Loutre's War: The Lunenburg Rebellion

 In the spring of 1753, it became public knowledge that the British were planning to unilaterally establish the settlement of Lunenburg, that is, without negotiating with the Mi'kmaq people.
-The British decision was a continuation of violations of an earlier treaty and undermined Chief Jean-Baptiste Cope's 1752 Peace Treaty.
+The planned decision was viewed by the Mi'kmaq as violating the 1752 Peace Treaty signed by Chief Jean-Baptiste Cope's 1752 Peace Treaty.
 As a result, Governor Peregrine Hopson received warnings from Fort Edward that as many as 300 natives nearby were prepared to oppose the settlement of Lunenburg and intended to attack upon the arrival of settlers.
 The move was part of the British government campaign to establish Protestants in Nova Scotia against the power of Catholic Acadians.
-This also served the dual purpose of getting rid of Foreign Protestants from Halifax that had become problematic out of their frustration due to perceived mistreatment by the British.
+This also served the dual purpose of getting rid of Foreign Protestants from Halifax that had become problematic out of their frustration due to perceived poor treatment by British colonial authorities.

 In June 1753, 1400 German and French Protestant settlers, supervised by Lawrence and protected by the British Navy ships, a unit of Regular soldiers under Major Patrick Sutherland, and a unit of rangers under Joseph Gorham, established the village of Lunenberg.
 The settlement was founded by two British army officers John Creighton and Patrick Sutherland and German-immigrant local official Dettlieb Christopher Jessen.

-In August 1753, Le Loutre paid Mi'kmaq for 18 British scalps which they took from the English in different incursions that they had made on their establishments over the summer.
+In August 1753, Le Loutre paid Mi'kmaq for 18 British scalps which they took in different incursions that they had made on their establishments over the summer.

 In December 1753, the British dispatched Robert Monckton to quell the Hoffman Insurrection.
 The British feared the French, and German Protestant rebels might have joined the Acadians.

 In mid December 1753, within six months of their arrival at Lunenburg, Nova Scotia, the new settlers, who were mostly Foreign Protestants and weary from resettlement and poor conditions, rebelled against the British.
 They were supported by Le Loutre.
-The rebellion is often referred to as "The Hoffman Insurrection," because it was led by John Hoffman, one of the army captains who had established the settlers in the town.
+The rebellion is often referred to as "The Hoffman Insurrection", because it was led by John Hoffman, one of the army captains who had established the settlers in the town.
 Hoffman led a mob that eventually locked up in one of the blockhouses the Justice of the Peace and some of Commander Patrick Sutherland's troops.
 The rebels then declared a republic.

 Commander Patrick Sutherland at Lunenburg asked for reinforcements from Halifax and Lawrence sent Colonel Robert Monckton with troops to restore order.
 Monckton arrested Hoffman and took him to Halifax.
 Hoffman was charged with planning to join the French and take a large number of settlers with him.
 He was fined and imprisoned on Georges Island (Nova Scotia) for two years.

 After the rebellion a number of the French and German-speaking Foreign Protestants left the village to join Le Loutre and the Acadians.
 Lawrence and his deputy refused to send Acadians to the area for fear of their influence on the local population.